Sleepytale Logo

 Hana stepped off, pockets glowing softly.

 The silver ticket turned into a real train pass that read Anywhere You Imagine.
+She ran her thumb over the letters.
+They were slightly raised, like Braille.

 The station looked the same, yet cherry blossom petals drifted around her feet though the city trees were bare.

-She knelt, planting one glowing seed from Memory Garden.
+She knelt and planted one glowing seed from Memory Garden.

 A small sprout rose, blooming instantly, scattering pink snow across the platform.

-Hana smiled and knew the magic lived here now.
+Hana smiled.
+The magic lived here now.

-Every time a train rushed in, petals would swirl, reminding busy hearts that wonder rides beside the ordinary, only needing a ticket of belief.
+Every time a train rushed in, petals would swirl, reminding busy hearts that wonder rides beside the ordinary, needing only a ticket of belief.

 She ran home, folding time with the fox's whisker to reach the table while rice was still steaming.

 That night she told her parents everything.
+Her father listened with his chopsticks frozen halfway to his mouth.

 They tucked her into bed beneath paper airplanes that now hung from her ceiling, each inscribed with a poem from the paper fish.

-Outside, the city trains kept zooming, but if you stand on Platform Nine at the right hour, you can still see pink petals drifting, and sometimes a little girl with red shoes waves from the window of an invisible train, heading off to plant more seeds of wonder across the wide awake world.
+Outside, the city trains kept zooming.
+But if you stand on Platform Nine at the right hour, you can still see pink petals drifting, and sometimes a little girl with red shoes waves from the window of an invisible train, heading off to plant more seeds of wonder across the wide awake world.

-Create Your Own Tokyo Bedtime Story
+Create Your Own Version